-Mr. Fulton.
+Mr. FULTON.
 Do you not then think there should be some limitations put in this bill on what we expect the countries to do on their exchange valuations, so that we will not get caught in the middle?
 Do you not think we should have some principles set out in this bill to take care of it?

-Mr. Thorp.
+Mr. THORP.
 They have already agreed among themselves, I am certain, on financial objectives, and there would be covered in multilateral agreements.

-Mr. Fulton.
+Mr. FULTON.
 Why do you not have Congress put some requirements in the bill for that?
-As I see this act, there is nothing in the act that sets good requirements that they should live up to.
+As I see this act, there is nothing in the act that sets good requirements that they should live up to. [p.95/96]

-Mr. Thorp.
-In the act there is section 10 (b) (2), which describes what should be included in the bilateral agreements and one of them there is a commitment, of course, by the other countries-
+Mr. THORP.
+In the act there is section 10 (b) (2), which describes what should be included in the bilateral agreements and one of them is: